 4. Avoid Napping

 Napping during the day can mean you get less deep sleep at night.
-This is because you satisfy some of your body’s need for deep sleep while napping.
-Additionally, napping can reduce your drive for sleep, which increases as the day progresses and ultimately helps you fall asleep.
+This is because you satisfy some of your body’s needs while napping.
+Additionally, napping can reduce the need for rest, which increases as the day progresses and ultimately helps you fall asleep.

 If you’re napping regularly during the day because you’re not getting enough sleep at night, resist the urge and go to bed earlier to break the cycle.